ceeeKay/Q2Eaks/README.md

 ## New Server Variables

-All tweaks implemented as server variables, and are off (0) by default and need to be set on (1) before starting a map.
+All tweaks are implemented as server variables, and unless otherwise noted, are off (0) by default and need to be set on (1).
+Some tweaks (especially ones that affect item/weapon spawns) will only take proper effect after the map is restarted.

 ### Auto Bunnyhop